Kittiwake Class

 Local Memories, Broadening Horizons

-The teaching team in Kittiwake Class are Mr Williams and Mrs Stilgoe
+The teaching team in Kittiwake Class are Mr Williams, Mrs Stilgoe and Mrs White.

 We also have subject specialists teaching some areas of the curriculum (Mrs Furnell teaches Music every week; Mrs Morrell leads PE every week).